dih78/infra/resources/markdown/policy.md

 ### 1.1 About Infra

-Infra is a Docker Swarm cluster management service operated by Costmatic Inc.
+Infra is a Docker Swarm cluster management service operated by Infra.

 ### 1.2 Purpose of this Privacy Notice